 If it’s not the mechanical instruments it’s live jazz music, bawdy poetry recitals and all other sorts of 1920s-era throwbacks to keep everyone entertained.
 Concerts are free and it’s always busy.
 Unsurprisingly, given its location in the heart of Cologne (you could run there from the front door of the Dom in a minute flat) Papa Joe’s has become an institution, creating an atmosphere you can’t just bottle or duplicate at will.

 If you’re a little anxious about forced jollity I can certainly understand a degree of reticence, but you have to be there to understand.
 Even if you’re still wary, you’ll be pleased to note there is some respite in-between the shows, and you can hang out perfectly as you would elsewhere, just in a lovely and lively pub.

 After visiting in 2007 I kept a grainy video on my phone of our time there, and over the next few years, generally spent penniless and occasionally depressed, I would occasionally pop that video on and remind myself of the good times spent in here to cheer me up.
 That phone and video has now gone, but the memory lives on strongly.

 It’s an essential place to drop by in Cologne, particularly as some of the brauhauses can tend to melt into one after a while.
 Papa Joe’s it offers something utterly different, strange, and yet pitted in the local tradition.
 Throw down a far jars of Gaffel Kolsch, gawp at the spectacle in front of you, and hey, even join in if you dare.
 After the festivities head around the corner to a kebab shop for a Turkisch pizza (making care to consume it before the alcohol wears off).
 Welcome to Cologne!
 In fact – welcome to Germany!
-This is the kind of pub you can almost justify a plane ticket for.
+This is the kind of pub you can justify a plane ticket for all on its own.